 The good news is that your body is fully equipped to release the tension in your psoas.
 So whenever you experience danger and the moment of heightened stress has passed, your psoas should, and can, naturally release and let go of the tension it is holding on its own.

 If you’re interested in learning more about this fascinating topic, check out Sandra’s course, Releasing Stress and Trauma.
-This 5-hour online training will teach you practices to help you process trauma and stress in order to create balance, enhance resilience and enable transformation.
+This 5-hour online training teaches you practices to help you process trauma and stress in order to create balance, enhance resilience and enable transformation.

 How to encourage the release of tension in your psoas